OFFLINE-GmbH/persistent-settings/Readme.md

 # Persistent Settings Manager for Laravel 5

 This package makes it easy to store persistent key/value settings in your Laravel 5 application.
-All settings are stored in your
-Database and cached in a json file to minimize database queries.
+All settings are stored in your database and cached in a json file to minimize database queries.

 ## Install it
 To install this package include it in your `composer.json` and run `composer update`: